-Internet –The National Weather service at Sioux Falls provides weather information for Iowa Great Lakes.
-Check the NWS webpage for a seven day weather forecast or the wind and precipitation forecast for the next seven days in two day increments seven day wind forecast
+Internet –The National Weather Service at Sioux Falls provides weather information for Iowa Great Lakes.
+Check the NWS webpage for a Seven Day Weather Forecast or the hourly wind and precipitation forecast for the next seven days in two-day increments.
+Seven Day Wind Forecast

-Or download this application on your Smartphone LIVE Datacenter app and select "West Lake Okoboji" from the project list to subscribe to notifications and track data for this buoy.
+Or download this application on your Smartphone and select "West Lake Okoboji" or "Big Spirit Lake" from the project list to subscribe to notifications and track data for this buoy.